-Presently the practical electro-chemical technologies for storing energy for later recovery are lithium ion batteries, liquid metal batteries and vanadium flow batteries.
+Presently the practical electro-chemical technologies for storing electrical energy for later recovery are lithium ion batteries, liquid metal batteries and vanadium flow batteries.
 Lithium ion batteries are believed to be too expensive and working life limited for large scale stationary energy storage.
-Vanadium flow batteries are thought to be too bulky and too environmentally dangerous for widespread use in residential and small commercial applications.
+Vanadium flow batteries are thought to be too bulky and too environmentally dangerous for widespread use in residential / commercial applications.
 Hence, this web page focuses on liquid metal electro-chemical energy storage technology.
 There are multiple potential liquid metal cell anode-electrolyte-cathlode material combinations.
 This web page focuses on Na-S-NiCl because of its relatively high energy density, relatively low operating temperature and modest material cost.
 However, it is possible that other material combinations may ultimately be commercially more successful, particularly in displacement of nickel.

 EMERGENCE OF THE SODIUM-SULFUR-NICKEL CHLORIDE CELL:

 The modern sodium-sulfur-nickel chloride energy storage cell is the result of about 50 years of patient research and development in the areas of sodium-sulfur batteries, sodium-chloride (zebra) batteries and density stratified liquid metal batteries.
 However it is only very recently that these technologies have merged into a commercially viable technology.
 The purpose of this web page is to briefly describe this merged technology.
 A leading technical authority on the merged technology is Prof. David Sadoway of MIT.

 The initial cost of implementing a liquid metal energy storage system is a strong function of the price of its constituant materials.
 Frequently the dominant cost is the cost of nickel.
 The other materials are comparatively inexpensive.
 The nickel and other cell materials are not consumed and with reasonable care can be reused indefinitely.

-It is important to operate an energy storage system in a manner that prevents formation of metallic whiskers at the cathlode that can reach through the electrolyte and cause an internal electrical short by providing an internal electron conduction path between the top anode and the bottom cathlode metal layers.
+It is important to operate an energy storage system in a manner that prevents formation of electrically conductive whiskers at the bottom cathlode which can potentially reach through the electrolyte and cause an internal electrical short by providing an internal electron conduction path between the top anode and the bottom cathlode metal layers.